JuliaGaussianProcesses/AbstractGPs.jl/docs/src/api.md

 These are user-facing methods.
 You can expect them to be implemented whenever you encounter a `FiniteGP`.
-If you are building something on top of AbstractGPs.jl, try to implement it in terms of these functions.
+If you are building something on top of AbstractGPs, try to implement it in terms of these functions.

 #### Required Methods